naziasaifi/starwarsuniverse/README.md

 7. Remove Favourite : Remove the characters from Favourite list.

 # Technologies Used

 React: A JavaScript library for building user interfaces.

-React Router: For handling client-side routing.1
+React Router: For handling client-side routing.

 Axios: For making HTTP requests to the Star Wars API.

-Material UI: For adding table.
+Material UI

 CSS Modules: For styling components.